grrr-amsterdam/nova-pages-tool/README.md

 Out of the box you will get a Pages tool in your Nova back-end to manage pages.
 If everything is to your liking, you can just start using it as-is!

 However, you will probably want to add some layouts to be used in the flexible-content portion of the page.
+Or customize some other properties.

-You can create your own `Page` resource and extend `Grrr\Pages\Resources\PageResource`.
+In the configuration file `config/nova-pages-tool.php` you can tell it to use your own Nova resource and extend `Grrr\Pages\Resources\PageResource`.
 Override the `getFlexibleLayouts()` method to specify your own flexible content layouts:

 ```php
 namespace App\Nova;